aridjayarecipes/cutesrecipes.web.app/content/post/2479-recipe-of-perfect-cabbage-and-sausage.md

 1. Prepare  Good pinch of crushed red pepper

 Cover dish tightly with a layer of.
 Cabbage and Sausage - Healthy One Pot Dinner.
-It&#39;s a great recipe for people on any diet because it keeps.
+It's a great recipe for people on any diet because it keeps.
 Turkey smoked sausage is great in this recipe!

 <!--inarticleads2-->